Relacibo/hyprmcsr/docs/010-prismlauncher.md

 - Enable the option to use a custom Java version for the instance.
 - Disable the Java compatibility check.
 - Set the Java version to a preinstalled Java (preferably GraalVM or any modern JDK, Java 21+ is recommended).
 To use the system version of java use `/usr/bin/java`.
 - For Flatpak users, you might need to use [FlatSeal](https://flathub.org/apps/com.github.tchx84.Flatseal) to allow Prism to access your custom java installation.
 Alternatively you could use the `Download Java`-Button in Prism to download a recent version of java.
-You might also have success putting your java version into the folder `~/.var/app/org.prismlauncher.PrismLauncher/data/PrismLauncher/java/` for example `~/.var/app/org.prismlauncher.PrismLauncher/data/PrismLauncher/java/java-runtime-delta/bin/java`.
+You might also have success putting your java version into the folder `~/.var/app/org.prismlauncher.PrismLauncher/data/PrismLauncher/java/` and use it like for example `~/.var/app/org.prismlauncher.PrismLauncher/data/PrismLauncher/java/java-runtime-delta/bin/java`.
 - For optimal JVM flags, see the recommendations in [Osh's video at 4:40](https://youtu.be/OEpZlv6cQsI?si=Pv2prKsP1xYSzXIc&t=280).

 This setup ensures maximum performance and compatibility for speedrunning and modded Minecraft.